JacobADevore/next-validenv/README.md

     }
   }

-  if (notExposedClientEnvErrors.length > 0) {
+  // if one or more client environment variables are not exposed to the client, throw an error if (notExposedClientEnvErrors.length > 0) {
     console.error(
       "❌ All client-side environment variables must begin with 'NEXT_PUBLIC_', you are not exposing the following:\n",